Physician Assistant (BS)

 - Please be aware that the Physician Assistant program will only screen a candidate twice (for two separate years).
 No subsequent applications will be considered.

-Notice to Students on Criminal Background Checks & Drug Testing
+Notice to Students on Criminal Background Checks and Drug Testing

 Current laws generally permit a state licensing board or agency to deny a license to practice if the applicant has been convicted of a felony or other specified crime.
 Like many state licensing boards, the Office of the Professions of the New York State Education Department requires that a criminal background check be conducted prior to granting a license.